-The Ordinance does not specify a unit that deals specifically with the cases of vulnerable asylum seekers.
-To the knowledge of HHC there is a specialised unit for the cases of unaccompanied minors.
+The Order of the NDGAP no. 1/2019.
+(X. 17.) on the Structure and Operation of the National Directorate of Alien Policing does not specify a unit that deals specifically with the cases of vulnerable asylum seekers.
+To the knowledge of HHC though there is a specialised unit for the cases of unaccompanied minors.